-- Is able to express his own point of view about characters or a text.
+- Is able to express their own point of view about characters or a text.

 - Makes comparisons between books written by the same author and books in series that are about the same characters.

-Get Serious About Series: Find a series (like one of those listed above!) that interests your child and begin to read it together.
-You can read to your child, your child can read to you, or he can read a chapter independently.
+Get Serious About Series: Find a series that interests your child and begin to read it together.
+You can read to your child, your child can read to you, or they can read a chapter independently.
 You can even interview each other as you read — ask about main ideas, events, and thoughts you each have about the books and characters.

-Look It Up: When your child encounters a word she doesn’t know the meaning of, look up the meaning together.
+Look It Up: When your child encounters a word they don’t know the meaning of, look up the meaning together.
 Use a grade-appropriate tool like the Scholastic Children’s Dictionary — or you can even keep your own family dictionary, recording words and their definitions.
 Use the word yourself, or encourage your child to use that word in a sentence sometime during the day.

 Learn About an Author: As your child develops favorite authors, look online for that author’s website.
-He can email or write a letter to the author (under your supervision), or the author may even be at a book signing or other events in your neighborhood that your family can attend.
-You can also try this Author Hunt Printable to find facts and record what you learn.
+They can email or write a letter to the author (under your supervision).

 Writing in 3rd Grade